mesosphere/marathon/docs/command-line-flags.md

     authentication
 * `--mesos_authentication_secret_file` (Optional.): The path to the Mesos secret file containing the authentication secret
+* `--mesos_leader_ui_url` (Optional.): The URL to the Mesos master facade.
+By default this value is detected automatically when framework is registered or new Mesos leader is elected.
+    Format: `protocol://host:port/`
+    _Note: When this option is set given url should always load balance to current Mesos master
 * `--marathon_store_timeout` (Optional.
 Default: 2000 (2 seconds)): Maximum time
     in milliseconds, to wait for persistent storage operations to complete.
 * <span class="label label-default">v0.10.0</span> `--env_vars_prefix` (Optional.
 Default: None):